High school under fire for erasing Trump slogans from yearbook

 "There is an opportunity to use this as a teaching moment for the kids, and for the teachers as well," Joseph Berardo said.
 "This is a First Amendment, freedom of speech issue."

 In a statement released June 10, Dyer said the school district's staffers "strongly value the principles of free speech and inquiry in our schools and society, viewing them as the bedrock upon which our community and educational system is built.
-The allegations referenced above are disturbing, and any inappropriate challenge to these principles will be rectified as swiftly and thoroughly as possible.
-The actions of the staff involved will be addressed as soon as the investigation is concluded."
+The allegations referenced above are disturbing, and any inappropriate challenge to these principles will be rectified as swiftly and thoroughly as possible."

 'This is for every student'